-Some Windows 10 users are complaining about an issue they are encountering when they are trying to transfer some files from a removable media device to their computer.
+Some Windows 11 / Windows 10 users are complaining about an issue they are encountering when they are trying to transfer some files from a removable media device to their computer.
 According to these users, the transferring process is halting mid-way and showing an error message “An unexpected error is keeping you from moving the file“.
-If you are facing similar kind of problem, try these fixes and the problem will be solved in no time.
+If you are facing a similar kind of problem, try these fixes and the problem will be solved in no time.

 2. Unplug the usb device from your computer.
 Plug the device again to another port of your computer.
 Try transferring the files again.

 If the problem still occurs, try these solutions-

 Fix-1 Check your usb device for any error-

 If the device is corrupted or there are some bad files which are causing this issue, repairing the device will solve the issue.

 1. At first, you need to open the File Explorer click on “This PC“.

 2. Right-click on the USB device and click on “Properties“.

 4. In the USB Drive (F:) Properties window, then you have to go to the “Tools” tab.

 5. When you see that the Error Checking section, click on “Check“.